tomlooman/tomlooman.github.io/_posts/2021-11-11-unreal-engine-developer-settings.md

 };
 ```

-- **Config** \- Exposes the variable to the INI file specified in the UCLASS in the top (Game = DefaultGame.ini)
+- `Config` - Exposes the variable to the INI file specified in the `UCLASS` in the top (Game = DefaultGame.ini)

-- **EditAnywhere** \- Exposes it to the Project Settings window.
+- `EditAnywhere` - Exposes it to the Project Settings window.

-- **BlueprintReadOnly** \- Exposes variables to be accessed in Blueprint Graph via the "GetClassDefaults" node.
+- `BlueprintReadOnly` - Exposes variables to be accessed in Blueprint Graph via the "GetClassDefaults" node.

-- **defaultconfig** \- _"Save object config only to Default INIs, never to local INIs." (local INIs are in your MyProject/Saved/Config/... folder)_
+- `defaultconfig` - _"Save object config only to Default INIs, never to local INIs." (local INIs are in your MyProject/Saved/Config/... folder)_

-- **Config=Game** - Store in DefaultGame.ini, other examples include Engine, Input.
+- `Config=Game` - Store in DefaultGame.ini, other examples include Engine, Input.

 ![Unreal Editor Project Settings with the new custom settings.](/assets/images/ue_projectsettings_customconfig.jpg)

-To access the developer settings in C++ we use the CDO ([Class Default Object](https://dev.epicgames.com/documentation/en-us/unreal-engine/objects-in-unreal-engine)) as that is already automatically instanced for us and accessed using GetDefault<T>();
+To access the developer settings in C++ we use the CDO ([Class Default Object](https://dev.epicgames.com/documentation/en-us/unreal-engine/objects-in-unreal-engine)) as that is already automatically instanced for us and accessed using `GetDefault<T>()`

 ```cpp
 void USSaveGameSubsystem::Initialize(FSubsystemCollectionBase& Collection)